If we had to pinpoint the single question we are asked more often than any other, it would have to be: “what are the best hotels in Park City?”

 Everyone wants to have an amazing vacation.
 Whether you’ve come to Park City for skiing, the Sundance Film Festival, mountain biking, or just a relaxing getaway from a hectic world, the decision of where to stay is one of the biggest hurdles in planning the perfect stay.
 That means everyone is always looking for the inside scoop.

 Because of the vast and endless variety of goals, budgets, and tastes between the hundreds of thousands of travelers who visit our little corner of the world each year, no one hotel is “the best” for everyone.
 So, what are the best hotels in Park City?
 That depends on you.

 Best Hotels Near Skiing

 Staying on a snow-covered mountain is an experience both serene and exciting.
 We’re not going to lie; it’s a pretty awesome feature, and we recommend it.
+For a complete list of our favorite ski-in/ski-out hotels, be sure to visit our best ski-in/ski-out hotels page.
 But if price is a consideration, a look at the “near skiing” options will yield hefty savings.
 Staying near—but not on—the ski resorts hits the sweet spot for both value and proximity to the slopes.